gorules/zen/README.md

 ## JSON Decision Model (JDM)

 JDM is a modeling standard for business decisions and business rules and is stored in a JSON format.
 Decision models are represented by graphs.
 Graphs are built using nodes and edges.
 Edges are used to pass the data from one node to another (left-side to right-side).

+An open-source version of the React Component is available on our [JDM Editor](https://github.com/gorules/jdm-editor) repo.

 You can try [Free Online Editor](https://editor.gorules.io) with built in Simulator.